apache/paimon/docs/content/how-to/querying-tables.md

 ## Streaming Source

-Streaming Read is only support in Flink SQL currently.
+Streaming source behavior is only supported in Flink engine at present.

 ### Watermark Definition